Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RailroadTrackConnection.md

   The world location of the the connection.
 - <code id="connector-normal">connectorNormal</code> <a href="../structs/Vector.md">Vector</a>

-  The normal vector of the connector.
+  The normal vecotr of the connector.
 - <code id="is-connected">isConnected</code> boolean

   True if the connection has any connection to other connections.